Retatrutide

 Q: Is Retatrutide legal in Vietnam?

 A: Retatrutide exists in a gray area.
 It is not approved as a pharmaceutical in Vietnam, but personal-use importation is not explicitly prohibited.
 Most users obtain it through research peptide suppliers.
+For current legal status, sourcing options, and COA red flags specific to Vietnam, see the Retatrutide Vietnam 2026 guide.
 Always consult a healthcare professional.

 Q: How does Retatrutide compare to Tirzepatide?